Shaileshyadavv/CROP_DISEASE_PREDICTION/README.md

-# CROP_DISEASE_PREDICTION
+# Mitheel_Ranpara_CSE2_Crop_Disease_Preidiction
-"A deep learning-powered web application designed to detect crop diseases from leaf images.
-Leveraging TensorFlow for model prediction and OpenCV for image preprocessing, the app provides users with instant, accurate diagnoses.
-Built with Streamlit, it offers a simple interface where users can upload leaf photos and receive real-time disease detection results, helping farmers and agricultural experts take timely actions to minimize crop losses."
+A deep learning-based web app that uses TensorFlow and OpenCV to detect crop diseases from leaf images.
+Built with Streamlit, it allows users to upload photos and get instant predictions to support early diagnosis  and reduce crop loss.